 At the same time, the contractions cause the baby to descend down the mother’s birth canal.
 When the cervix is fully dilated, efforts from the mother to push, assisted by the involuntary contractions of the womb eventually result in the delivery of the baby.

 Labour is a long journey that can last for more than twelve hours, particularly for first-time mothers.
 Fortunately, most mothers deliver their baby successfully without incident.
-Complications can however happen, with many of them being unexpected and unpredictable.
-The following are six common complications of labour and the ways doctors deal with them:
+Complications during pregnancy can, however, happen, with many of them being unexpected and unpredictable.
+The following are six common complications of labour, including risks to mother during labor and the ways doctors deal with them:

 Considering that labour can take an average of twelve hours or longer (especially in first-time mothers), labour pain can be a daunting problem, tiring out the mother not only physically, but also psychologically, often even before the cervix can fully dilate.

 Fortunately, there are many options available to women to relief pain in labour.
 Being mentally prepared and attending antenatal classes to learn how to relax and breathe deeply during labour is one of the basic first steps.
 Having a partner or supportive midwife around to provide encouragement has been shown to be helpful.